 - Start a newsletter for readers to subscribe to.
 Once you’ve got readers hooked with a great piece of content, encourage them to sign up for your newsletter with a compelling call-to-action.
 Send out a weekly recap of new content you’ve published, or give them content that’s exclusive to the newsletter and can’t be found anywhere else.
 People love feeling like they’re in on the secret.

-Putting these content development tricks to use will provide you with a game plan to producing the kind of content that not only makes SEO easier, but provides a quality experience to your site viewers.
+Putting these SEO content writing tricks to use will provide you with a game plan for producing the kind of content that not only makes SEO easier, but provides a quality experience to your site viewers.